It is "Daylight Saving Time" (singular), not "Daylight Savings Time" (plural).

 2007 - Under the new laws, all of Indiana now observes Daylight Saving Time, where only certain areas of the state did before.

-Exceptions in the U.S.: In the U.S., Hawaii and most of Arizona do not follow DLS.
+In the United States, Hawaii and most of Arizona do not follow DLS.

 The U.S. territories of Guam, Puerto Rico, Virgin Islands and American Samoa also do not observe DLS.